Malta - a Fascinating English-Speaking Island in the Center of the Mediterranean

 The capital - Valletta

 I arrived on a large ferry, from Italy.
-The family I was staying with, was expecting me at the airport...
-A taxi ride, to a nameless street simply referred to as "New Street off Railway Junction" - and a jump-start of my language immersion!
-But all was well, and the beginning of 3 unforgettable weeks
+The host family I was staying with, was expecting me at the airport...
+A taxi ride, to a nameless street simply referred to as "New Street off Railway Junction" - and a bumpy start of my language immersion!
+But all was well, and the beginning of 3 unforgettable weeks...

 The school where I studied English